Mapper MIDI for Numa X Piano

 • Studiologic Numa X Piano 73 (73 keys) as a MIDI controller

-• Gig Performer 5.x as the Performance Tool (variety of plugin instruments and effects)
+• Gig Performer 5.x as the Performance Tool using a variety of plugin instruments and effects

 • Studiologic Numa X Piano 73 (73 keys) also used as the USB audio device for output